asharjahangir/threejs-npccreator/README.md

 * Play button - Executes the blocks inside the start block
 * Stop button - Stops the code after the execution of the current block
 * Reset button - Resets the position of the NPC
+* Save button - Saves the NPC State to the dropdown menu
 ### NPC
 More functions can be added inside the npc.js that are imported to blocklyEditor.js to make the blocks work.
 ## Sample images for reference